scharlton2/vtk-ci-example/README.md

 Build and test with a VTK image
 ====================================
-The provided yml files use VTK v9.1.0 to build and test.
+The provided yml files use multiple VTK versions to build and test.
-To choose another version, just change the `image` tag in your yml file to point to another image.
+To select the version, keep the steps using the right `image` tag.
 Available images are visible on [vtk-for-ci][] dockerhub repository.

 Graphical testing is supported using [xvfb-run][] and mesa.